astral-sh/ty/docs/README.md

 Refer to your editor's documentation to learn how to connect to an LSP server.

+See the [editor settings](./editors/settings.md) for more details on configuring the language server.

 ## Rules

 Rules are individual checks that ty performs to detect common issues in your code, such as